Gajju8989/Low-Level-Design-/parking_lot_service/requirement.md

-🅿️ Parking Lot System – Machine Coding Round
+# Parking Lot System

-❓ Problem Statement:
+## Overview
-Design and implement a Parking Lot Service that manages parking slots for vehicles.
-The system should support basic operations like parking a vehicle, un-parking it, and querying current status.
-The design should be modular, extensible, and testable.
+This project implements a **Parking Lot Service** that manages parking slots for vehicles.
+The system supports basic operations such as creating a parking lot, parking vehicles, unparking vehicles, querying the current status, and searching for vehicles by type or registration number.

+The design is modular, extensible, and testable, providing a foundation for future features like valet parking and reserved slots.

+---

-📘 Functional Requirements:
+## Functional Requirements

-Create Parking Lot:
+### 1. Create Parking Lot

-Create a parking lot with a given number of slots.
+- Initialize a parking lot with a specified number of parking slots.
+- Slots are numbered from 1 to N.

-Park Vehicle:
+### 2. Park Vehicle

-Park a vehicle (car, bike, truck) in the nearest available slot.
+- Park a vehicle (types supported: **CAR**, **BIKE**, **TRUCK**) in the nearest available slot (lowest slot number).

-If the parking lot is full, return an appropriate message.
+- If the parking lot is full, return an appropriate message indicating no slots available.

-Unpark Vehicle:
+### 3. Unpark Vehicle

-Remove a vehicle from a given slot.
+- Remove a vehicle from a given slot number, making the slot available for future parking.

-Display Status:
+### 4. Display Status

-Show slot number, vehicle number, and vehicle type for all parked vehicles.
+- Show the parking lot status with:
+  - Slot number
+  - Vehicle registration number
+  - Vehicle type

-Search Vehicles:
+### 5. Search Vehicles

-Search for vehicles by type (e.g., all cars).
+- Search and list all vehicles of a specific type (e.g., all cars).

-Search for vehicle by registration number.
+- Search for a vehicle by its registration number and display its slot and details.

+---

+## Vehicle Attributes
+Each vehicle has the following properties:
+- **registration_number**: Unique vehicle registration ID
+- **color**: Vehicle color
+- **type**: Vehicle type — one of **CAR**, **BIKE**, **TRUCK**

+---

-🛠️ Constraints & Considerations:
+## Constraints & Considerations
-Each vehicle has: registration_number, color, and type (CAR, BIKE, TRUCK).

-Slots are filled in the order from 1 to N (lowest available).

-Slot assignment is first-come-first-serve.
+- Slots are allocated on a **first-come-first-serve** basis, filling the lowest available slot number first.

-Design should be scalable and open to extension (e.g., support valet slots, reserved parking, etc.).
+- The design should be **scalable** and **open to extension**, allowing easy addition of features like valet parking and reserved parking.

-Console-based I/O or API-based interface — your choice.

-Bonus if you handle concurrency (optional).
+- Bonus: Handle concurrency to allow multiple park/unpark requests safely (optional).